The Question

 intention.

-Before the emails and the noise, Zoe will check in to remind you what matters most.
+Before the emails and the noise, Zoe will check in to remind you what matters most - a passage of scripture and personalized reflection questions to start your day on the right foot.

 Stay grounded